-Acadian owns approximately 1.1 million acres of freehold timberlands and manages, through the Crown Lands Services Agreement, approximately 1.3 million acres of land pursuant to the Crown Timber License.
+Acadian owns approximately 1.1 million acres of freehold timberlands and manages, through the Crown Lands Services Agreement, approximately 1.3 million acres of land pursuant to the Carleton-Restigouche-Tobique Crown Timber License, the combination of licenses #9 and #10, issued by the Government of the Province of New Brunswick (the "Crown Timber License").
 Large scale operations provide Acadian with the benefit of offering a reliable supply of roundwood to several large regional industrial consumers.
 Acadian has developed a reputation as a reliable, high quality supplier of large volumes of sawlogs and pulpwood and as a high quality supplier of smaller volumes of niche products.
-Acadian's large timberland scale allows it to spread this cost of its in-house expertise and management activities over a large merchantable inventory.
-Large scale operations also provide Acadian with a larger customer base and a broad range of regional market intelligence, which management believes increases the opportunity to maximize the value of harvested roundwood.
+Acadian's large timberland scale allows it to spread its costs over a large harvest volume and management area.
+Large scale operations also provide Acadian with a larger customer base and a broad range of regional market intelligence, which management believes increases the opportunity to get premium value for harvested roundwood.